OpenRiak/riak_kv/docs/InitialDesignDecisions.md

 If the distribution in claim is correct, the full divergence of `n_val` resilience is maintained even when a single node fails.
 Having full resilience for greater numbers of failures is configurable (assuming there exists sufficient nodes).

 Each primary vnode will store the data from three preflists, and only the data for those preflists - a vnode is never both primary and fallback.
-The keys that map to itself (M), and the keys that map to (M - 1) mod RingSize and (M - 2) mod RingSize are those preflists.
+The keys that map to itself (M), and the keys that map to `(M - 1) mod RingSize` and `(M - 2) mod RingSize` are those preflists.
 Fallback vnodes will contain keys for just one preflist - so every primary failure requires the starting of three fallbacks.

-In reality, the ring appears to be more confusing than it is, as it does not use simple integers 0, 1, 2, 3 etc to represent the positions in the ring.
+In reality, the ring appears to be more confusing than it is, as it does not use simple integers `0`, `1`, `2`, `3` etc to represent the positions in the ring.
 It actually uses the position from taking the hash bits from the high end of the hash not the low end i.e. for a RingSize of 256 `Hash band (255 bsl 152)` is used rather than `Hash band 255`.
-This causes all the vnodes to be instead named 0, 1 bsl 152, 2 bsl 152 ... etc, but the principle is still unchanged as if they were more simply 0, 1, 2, 3 etc.
+This causes all the vnodes to be instead named `0`, `1 bsl 152` (i.e. `5708990770823839524233143877797980545530986496`), `2 bsl 152` (i.e. `11417981541647679048466287755595961091061972992`)... etc, but the principle is still unchanged as if they were more simply `0`, `1`, `2`, `3` etc.

+### API - The basics of operations

 When a request is made to PUT an object in Riak, the PUT is sent to an available primary to coordinate the change - and coordination is just updating the version history of the object (the version vector), storing the object and prompting replication to other clusters when configured.
 The PUT is then sent to the remaining primaries (or fallbacks should their be a failure) to be stored, if the version history indicates this change is more recent that the currently stored object.